What is Emergency Contraception?

-Emergency Contraception, also known as the morning-after pill, or Plan B, is a safe and effective way to reduce your risk of pregnancy up to five days after unprotected sex.
+Emergency Contraception is a safe and effective way to reduce your risk of pregnancy up to five days (120 hours) after unprotected sex.
+There are two different types of emergency contraception -- morning after pill or an IUD.

 You may want to use Emergency Contraception if: